I purged a lot of frustration while writing “Shots to the Heart”—it was somewhat of a bare-the-soul approach.

 The pain I was stuffing created an angry edge to my words.
 When my sister (Cathy) read the first writing, she told me not to share it with anyone—she said, “Burn it.”
 Of course, she was right, and it’s in the trash.
 After a major rewrite, the final version ended up with many of the same elements but more carefully worded.
 Much is buried between the lines.
 For instance, I talk about how Linda and I struggled to be together while “others” fought to tear us apart.
 They would say, “It’s for our own good.”
 What they didn’t realize is that their actions served to bond us more closely.

 Today, history is repeating itself.
 I’m told, “She’s not right for you!”
 “We will not accept…”

-We’ve all heard; “Love is blind.”
+We’ve all heard, “Love is blind.”
 I’m not sure that’s true.
-There is a difference between being oblivious to flaws, and unconditionally loving someone in spite of their imperfections.
-John legend makes a strong point in his song “All of Me.”
-He appreciates the flaws, through a loving heart:
+There is a difference between being oblivious to flaws and unconditionally loving someone despite their imperfections.
+John Legend makes a strong point in his song “All of Me.”
+He appreciates the flaws through a loving heart:

 I continue to question my actions (and others).
 I search for answers to questions that I don’t know to ask.
 Because of this, I’ve become caught up in analyzes, and it consumes me.
 Even though it is a “fool’s errand,” my mind will not be still while I try to find peace and happiness after suffering a battered heart.

 One of my favorite quotes sums up my quest for answers.
 It was written by George Santayana.
-For me it has deep meaning, and is so thought-provoking that I’ve printed it on my business card.
+For me, it carries a deeper meaning and is so thought-provoking that I’ve printed it on my business card.

 “By nature’s kindly disposition, most questions, which it is beyond a man’s power to answer, do not occur to him at all.”